Organ donation in South Africa

 The concept is the same: A person decides that after his/her own death, someone else should benefit from healthy organs and tissue through transplantation – rather than it going to the grave with the rest of their body.

 Organs are retrieved when a patient is brain stem dead, still in hospital and mechanically supported on a ventilator.
 Few people's circumstances in death actually come to this point.

 - Can I agree to donate only some organs or tissue and not others?

 Yes, please inform your family which organs/tissue you don’t wish to donate.

-- How long after death do the organs / tissue have to be removed?
+- How long after death must the organs/tissue be removed?

-It’s essential that organs / tissue are removed as soon as possible after brain death in order to ensure successful transplantation.
+Organs/tissue must be removed as soon as possible after brain death to ensure successful transplantation.
 Brain death has to be certified by 2 independent doctors.

 If you want to find out more about organ donation, visit the frequently asked questions (FAQs) section on the website of the Organ Donation Foundation.

 Registering as a donor

 You can register as an organ donor by:

 Once you’ve been successfully registered, the Organ Donor Foundation will send you an organ donor card to carry in your wallet as well as stickers to stick on your ID book and driver’s licence to make your intentions known in case of an emergency.

 The most important thing is to talk to your family.
 Inform them of your wish to become an organ donor, as your organs can’t be procured for transplantation without consent from your next of kin.

 Parents need to give written consent if they give permission for their babies, toddlers and teenagers younger than 18 to be organ donors.